 Who does the KDE Hub serve?

 The KDE Hub is here to support connections and learning amongst the MHP-IF projects and others who aspire to optimal mental health promotion for young Canadians.

 What difference will the KDE Hub make?

 - Meaningful new knowledge created within and across projects funded through federal programs that also fund the Hub

 - Supportive and mutual learning amongst MHP-IF projects and with others who share their interests

 - Stronger systemic supports for optimal child and youth mental health promotion in Canada

 What we do

 Guided by our vision and niche, the Hub:

 - Curates knowledge and resources to fill meaningful gaps, and to share lessons from the MHP-IF

-- Makes connections amongst MHP-IF funded projects, between projects and others with relevant expertise, experiences and networks, using virtual and in-person approaches
+- Makes connections amongst MHP-IF funded projects and between projects and others with relevant expertise, experiences and networks.

 - Provides access to advice and guidance on intervention planning, research, evaluation, and knowledge exchange